Period of life: 160-140 MYA

-Rhamphorhynchus is a genus of flying long-tailed pterosaurs lived in the Jurassic period 160-140 million years ago.
+Rhamphorhynchus is a genus of flying long-tailed terror-sours lived in the Jurassic period 160-140 million years ago.
 They roamed the sky over Great Britain, Spain, Germany, Tanzania, and Angola present territories.

-Rhamphorhynchus had large, elongated, and pointed skull with the increased intermaxillary bone shaped a beak.
-Reptile mouth housed needle-like, angled forward and stuck out in different directions teeth resembled a rickety woody fence.
+Rhamphorhynchus had large, elongated, and pointed skulls with the increased intermaxillary bone shaped into a beak.
+The Reptile mouth housed teeth which were needle-like, angled forward and stuck out in different directions resembling a rickety woody fence.
 Rhamphorhynchus preyed by dragging its wide opened beak in the water and snapping up fish whilst soaring over the water surface.
-This preying pattern provided an opportunity not to drench wing membranes.
+This preying pattern provided an opportunity not to drench their wing membranes.

 These flying reptiles were not fastidious about larvae underneath the bark.